-- 7.21 All patients are owed a duty of care by the NHS to take reasonable care of them.
-When it is thought that they are ready to be discharged from a hospital, this duty of care broadens: it is then shared with the social services department and encompasses carers who may be at risk if the discharge arrangements are handled badly. - Many carers express dissatisfaction about the way hospital discharge takes place.
-There 7.22 is the perception that hospital authorities accelerate discharges, when there is known to be a carer at home, without pausing to assess the impact that the discharge may have on that person.
-As the English hospital discharge guidance acknowledges, the evidence suggests that 'there is still much to do to improve the experience of planning for, and moving from, hospital care'.
+- All patients are owed a duty of care by both the NHS to take 7.25 reasonable care of them.
+When it is thought that they are ready to be discharged from a hospital, this duty of care broadens: it is then shared with the social services department and encompasses carers who may be at risk if the discharge arrangements are handled badly. - 7.26 Many carers express dissatisfaction about the way hospital discharge takes place.
+There is the perception that hospital authorities accelerate discharges, when there is known to be a carer at home, without pausing to assess the impact that the discharge may have on that person.
+As the English hospital discharge guidance220 acknowledges, the evidence suggests that 'there is still much to do to improve the experience of planning for, and moving from, hospital care'.
 The guidance then cites research (2008) that found:

-For family carers, the discharge process was often very stressful and at points they felt a sense of both powerlessness and of having to fight to achieve what they considered would be best for their relatives.
+For family carers, the discharge process was often very stressful and at points they felt a sense of both powerlessness and of having to fight to achieve what they considered would be best for their relatives.221

-- 7.23 'Safe discharge' and 'interagency cooperation' are the key concepts for NHS and social care professionals.
-The discharge process must not put the patient or their carers at risk of harm and must not create a situation whereby the independence of the carer or the sustainability of their caring role is jeopardised. - Although patients have, in general, no right to remain in a hospital when their medical 7.24 needs no longer make this necessary, this does not mean that their carers can be compelled to provide care to facilitate a discharge. - The relationship between the NHS and social services in the discharge process is 7.25 shaped by central government guidance, and additionally (in England) by statute - the Community Care (Delayed Discharge etc.) Act 2003.
-The Act's impact on carers is considered separately below (see para 7.32).
+- 7.27 'Safe discharge' and 'interagency cooperation' are the key concepts for NHS and social care professionals.
+The discharge process must not put the patient or their carers at risk of harm and must not create a situation whereby the independence of the carer or the sustainability of their caring role is jeopardised. - Although patients have, in general,222 no right to remain in a 7.28 hospital when their medical needs no longer make this necessary, this does not mean that their carers can be compelled to provide care to facilitate a discharge. - The relationship between the NHS and social services in the 7.29 discharge process is shaped by central government guidance, and additionally (in England223) by statute - the Community www.dh.gov.uk/en/Publicationsandstatistics/Publications/PublicationsPolicyAndGuidance/DH 11395